 How do you plan a family holiday?
 There are many ways to plan a family holiday, and each way will suit different families.
 However, this is how we go about getting a plan for our family holiday.

 My brother always said that planning a trip was half the fun.
-We were in our late twenties then, we’d been travelling for years, our friends were travellers, all we did was live, breath, and talk travel.
+We were in our late twenties then, we’d been traveling for years, our friends were travelers, all we did was live, breath, and talk travel.
 The world was our oyster and I don’t think we conceived that there would be a time when spending hours poring over books (or nowadays hours on the internet) would be an impossible luxury.